thequietlife/mcdonalds-happy-meal-toy-doom/README.md

-## Playing Doom on a McDonalds happy meal toy
+## Playing Doom on a McDonald's happy meal toy

 A run through of a weird project I found online.
 [Playing Doom on a McDonald’s happy meal toy](https://youtu.be/4DH9DLzvx5Y?si=JyPXOHTMZptnwwKq) and presented at ✨ [ComfyCon AU 2024 Winter](https://youtu.be/JZZSecz5OcQ?si=7z_vD14L7oo-RbpU)